Thursday, August 27, 2009

 Art and Writing Contest Guidelines

-oem, fairy tale, short story, or book.
+Illustrate a scene from your favorite poem, fairy tale, short story, or book.
 Please be sure to label your artwork with the title and author of the work you have chosen to illustrate.

 Writing Contest: